Aboriginal and Torres Strait Islander Health Strategy Unit

 Racist and culturally unsafe practice and behaviour is unlawful and can carry substantive penalties, including deregistration.

-It also ensures that every part of Ahpra and National Boards are working within the same principle and towards the same objective, that is to provide culturally safe health services to Aboriginal and Torres Strait Islander Peoples.
+Every part of Ahpra and National Boards are working within the same principle and towards the same objective, that is to provide culturally safe healthcare free from racism to Aboriginal and Torres Strait Islander Peoples.

 What does the HSU do?

-The Aboriginal and Torres Strait Islander Health Strategy Unit (HSU) is 100% Aboriginal and Torres Strait Islander staffed, driving the strategy goal for a healthcare system that is culturally safe and free from racism by 2032.
+The Aboriginal and Torres Strait Islander Health Strategy Unit (HSU) is 100% Aboriginal and Torres Strait Islander staffed, driving the strategy goal for a healthcare system that is culturally safe and free from racism.

 The HSU is taking a strategic approach to dismantling all forms of racism, systemic, institutional and interpersonal as a matter of urgency.
 This includes ownership and accountability by providers, practitioners and regulators to creating safe healthcare.